 Asunafo North Municipal Assembly experiences the Wet-Semi-equatorial type of climate; the principal characteristics are discussed under Temperature, Rainfall and Relative Humidity

-The district experiences a double Maxima rainfall pattern with the Mean annual rainfall roughly between 125cm and 175cm (50’’-70’’).
+The Municipality experiences a double Maxima rainfall pattern with the Mean annual rainfall roughly between 125cm and 175cm (50’’-70’’).
 The major rains occur between April and July with the minor falling between September and October.
 There is a short dry spell in mid-August before the prolonged dry season between November and March.
 The main planting season starts with the onset of the major rains.

 The relative humidity of the district is highest on the wet season ranging between 75%-80% while the dry season gives the lowest range between 20-55%.